Pitfalls in Machine Learning Research: Reexamining the Development Cycle: Evaluating the Model

 Neural architecture search (NAS) is a field of deep learning that tries to optimize the neural network architecture and find networks that produce better results when trained.
 Unfortunately neural architecture search by and large does not work, and many NAS researchers seem to have not noticed this fact due to poor statistical practice.

-The landmark paper \citet{rand-wire} points out that that NAS papers typically compare against each other with no external reference points or null models to compare to.
+The landmark paper by \citet{rand-wire} points out that that NAS papers typically compare against each other with no external reference points or null models to compare to.
 To address this gap, they train neural networks whose computational graphs are generated randomly.
 To decrease the influence of any bias or knowledge that the authors have on the null models, they decide to generate graphs using standard random graph generators from social network analysis.
 These random graph generators have the additional benefit of having never been applied to NAS before.
 The surprising result was that some of the random network generators achieved ``state-of-the-art'' performance.

-Unfortunately, the neural architecture search community does not seem to have learned much from --- or even understood --- the paper.
+Unfortunately, the neural architecture search community does not seem to have learned much from --- or even understood --- \citet{rand-wire}.
 At the time of writing \citet{rand-wire} had 144 citations.
-Of those, more than $75\%$ of the papers cite it as an example of neural architecture search being effective, with more than $25\%$ explicitly describing it as a state-of-the-art methodology.

-Despite the fact that hundreds of NAS papers have been published since \citet{rand-wire}, subsequent research by \citet{nas-random-search} and \citet{nas-local-search} has continued to validate the fact that basic null models based on random search remain the state-of-the-art for NAS.
+Of those, more than $75\%$ of the papers cite it as an example of neural architecture search being effective, with more than $25\%$ \textit{explicitly describing it as a state-of-the-art methodology}.
+Despite the fact that hundreds of NAS papers have been published since \citet{rand-wire}, subsequent research has continued to validate the fact that basic null models based on random search remain the ``state-of-the-art'' for NAS \citep{nas-random-search,nas-local-search,nas-remarkable}.
 This term itself is a bit of a misnomer though, as any methodology that fails to outperform random networks is at a very basic level failing to do optimization at all.

+\citet{nas-remarkable} look into the problems with NAS research deeper, replicating eight recent NAS systems on five image datasets.
+They find evidence that all of the problems identified in \cref{subsec:problem-eval} are widespread in NAS:

+\begin{quote} \textbf{Lack of Statistical Rigor:} Poor statistical rigor has allowed for confounding factors to cast doubt on or invalidate results on widely used search spaces.
+In particular, they find that the Differentiable Architecture Search (DARTS) space is not capable of producing real NAS innovation as the exact training set-up and choice of hyperparameters cause a significantly large variation in results than architecture improvements.

+\textbf{Lack of Null Models:} None of the papers in question rigorously compare to adequate null models, and all NAS methods examined either do not improve over null models or do not significantly do so.

+\textbf{Lack of Replicability:} While the eight NAS systems they replicated were selected because they had open source code, the authors note that this is not common.
+Additionally, they discuss that many NAS papers are non-comparable due to using very different search spaces. \end{quote}